hitblast/mcsrvstat.nim/README.md

 ### ... as a CLI application

-After installing the package from [the Installation section](#installation) section, the binary for mcsrvstat.nim should be in your `PATH` depending on how you've installed it.
+After installing the package [(see this section)](#installation), the binary for mcsrvstat.nim should be in your `PATH` variable depending on how you've installed it.
 This means, a new `mcsrvstat` command will be added to your shell environment.
-Simply run it using the following commands:
+Simply run it using the following command snippets:

 ```bash
 # The default help command.